-- Will you be testing only one sample type (for instance a cylinder), or do you want the capability to also test cubes, cores, prisms and beams in a range of sizes?
+- Compatibility: Will you be testing only one sample type (for instance a cylinder), or do you want the capability to also test cubes, cores, prisms, and beams in a range of sizes?
 As stated earlier, there are accessories to adapt your compression machine for more than one testing application.
-Testing beams means you should make sure the machine retains its level of accuracy at lower loads.
+Testing concrete beam specimens means you should make sure the machine retains its level of accuracy at lower loads.
 Flexural beam strengths are significantly lower than concrete cylinder compressive strengths.

-- What do the standards say?
+- Type of Test: What do the test standards say?
+What are the requirements?
 In addition to ASTM C39, there are other industry standards that may apply to your specific testing applications.
 These include ASTM C109, ASTM C293, ASTM C78, ASTM E4, along with AASHTO T 22, BS 1610 and BS 1881.

 Step 3: Operation and Data Collection

-However, if you test on a regular basis, leverage available technology to set up your data collection, log your test results and generate reports in a way that streamlines lab efficiency and minimizes human error.
-The Pro-Plus Controller saves information for sample ID, size and type, operator, while displaying live load, rate of load and stress.
-Learn more about the two controllers in a side by side comparison chart and video.
+However, if you test on a regular basis, leverage available technology for data collection, log your test results, and generate reports in a way that streamlines lab efficiency and minimizes human error - the Pro-Plus Controller saves information for sample ID, size and type, operator while displaying live load, rate of load, and stress.
+For a more in-depth comparison between the two controllers view the comparison chart or video below.

 Step 4: Increase Versatility with Adaptive Products

 Once you have determined features, capacities, and capabilities for your testing machine, choose the model-specific accessories to optimize it for your applications.
 Adaptive accessories enhance the functionality of each compression testing machine by equipping it with products that expand the testing capability.
 These accessories allow testing of flexural beams, masonry prisms, different cylinder sizes, cubes – and there are even cylinder splitting fixtures.